 The Decoder Sound Downloader tool lets you load a new .spj file into a Digitrax sound decoder via a Digitrax PR2 or PR3 interface.
 If you're using a PR3, it needs to be put into "Programmer mode" before trying to download, see the main PR3 page.

 Digitrax provides sample sound project files at their Sound Depot (http://www.digitrax.com/sounddepot.php) web site.
 You can also find links to documentation and additional tools there.

-editing sound project files to include new sounds and
+sound project files to include new sounds and even to change the

 (Click on any image on this page to see a larger version)

 The status line at the bottom will walk you through the steps needed.